amd/fuzzyHSA/README.md

 ## TODO

-* Use kfd_ioctl instead
+* Use kfd_ioctl to create kfd operations in kfd/ops.py.
-* use ctypes to talk to c code via python instead of pybind11
+* Utilize the kfd/ops.py in default fuzz tests.
+* Have ability to pass in user defined config for a dynamic fuzz test.

 ## Acknowledgments

-This project would like to thank the [tinycorp](https://tinygrad.org/) in particular the [tinygrad](https://github.com/tinygrad/tinygrad) framework for their effort pushing the boundaries.
+This project would like to thank the [tinycorp](https://tinygrad.org/), in particular the [tinygrad](https://github.com/tinygrad/tinygrad) framework for their effort pushing the boundaries.
 Please go give it a try/star!

 ## License